tinify/wordpress-plugin/readme.txt

 A: Everything will keep on working, but newly uploaded images will not be optimized.
 Of course we encourage everyone to sign up for a full subscription.

 = Q: Can I optimize all existing images in my media library? =
 A: Yes!
-After installing the plugin, go to *Media > Compress All Images*, and click on the button to optimize all unoptimized images in your media library.
+After installing the plugin, go to *Media > Bulk Optimization*, and click on the button to optimize all unoptimized images in your media library.

 == Changelog ==
+= 1.8.0 =
+* New and improved Bulk optimization page!
+* Fixed never ending spinner when error occured bug
+* Prevent compression of duplicate sizes with different names

 = 1.7.2 =
 * Show more information about compressed/uncompressed image sizes in details popup.